 DNS or Domain Name System is a protocol used to translate a name into an IP Address used by computers to communicate over the Internet.
 DNS is essentially the phonebook of the Internet.

 When you register a new domain name, it is essential that your domain host links your website name and IP address properly.
-A DNS checker tool will help you check if your IP address and website name has been linked correctly.Check DNS Lookup
+An AI DNS checker tool will help you check if your IP address and website name has been linked correctly.Check DNS Lookup

 DNS propagation is the process of checking the current state of the DNS results globally.
 The process is conducted when changes made to DNS zones are not working in the expected manner.
 The time taken for the process can take a few minutes, or it can take somewhere between 48-72 hours, maybe longer.

 Technically speaking, DNS does not really propagate, but it is the term that is used most commonly.
 In order to expedite future lookup requests, DNS requests are recursively passed and looked up from the locally used resolver to the authoritative name server on demand and then cached.
 This is why you must select the most commonly used DNS servers of large network providers placed all over the world while performing the DNS checks.

 For websites that enjoy more traffic, the DNS results may be cached on different recursive DNS resolvers for people who are accessing the website from different parts of the world.